supercooldave/supercooldave.github.io/2017/STS/index.md

 in GitHub.

-Note: teams are permitted to borrow code from the Internet and to use sites like \url{stackexchange.com} in order to solve any technical issues that may arise. \emph{All code borrowed from elsewhere needs to be properly attributed to avoid problems of plagiarism.}
+Note: teams are permitted to borrow code from the Internet and to use sites like [StackExchange](stackexchange.com) in order to solve any technical issues that may arise. *All code borrowed from elsewhere needs to be properly attributed to avoid problems of plagiarism.*

 ## Guidelines for Presentations